Weights for relative motives; relation with mixed complexes of sheaves: The Chow weight structure: two constructions and basic properties

-In \S\ref{sfwchow} we study the 'functoriality' of $\wchow$ (with respect to the functors of the type $f^*,f_*,f^!$, and $f_!$, for $f$ being a quasi-projective morphism of schemes).
+In \S\ref{sfwchow} we study the 'functoriality' of $\wchow$ (with respect to functors of the type $f^*,f_*,f^!$, and $f_!$, for $f$ being a smoothly embeddable morphism of schemes).
 Our functoriality statements are parallel to the 'stabilities' 5.1.14 of \cite{bbd}; we will explain this similarity in the next section.
-We also prove that $\wchow$ could be described 'pointwisely' (similarly to \S5.1.8 of \cite{bbd}), and prove that it is 'continuous' (in a certain sense).
+We also prove that $\wchow$ can be described 'pointwisely' (similarly to \S5.1.8 of \cite{bbd}), and prove that it is 'continuous' (in a certain sense).

 In \S\ref{schowunr} we describe an alternative method for the construction of $\wchow$ for $\dmcs$ (for an excellent separated finite-dimensional scheme $S$ that is not necessarily reasonable).
 This method uses stratifications and 'gluing' of weight structures; this makes this part of the paper very much parallel to the study of weights of mixed complexes of sheaves in \S5 of \cite{bbd}.
 Actually, this method is the first one developed by the author (it was first proposed in Remark 8.2.4(3) of \cite{bws}, that was in its turn inspired by \cite{bbd}).
 We prove that this alternative method yields the same result as the method of \S\ref{stmain} if $S$ is reasonable.
-This yields some new descriptions of $\wchow$ (in this case); see Remark \ref{rflex}.
+This yields some new descriptions of $\wchow$ (in this case); see Remark \ref{rflex}(2).